-Except as otherwise set out in an Option Deed, or the terms of an easement, landholders are responsible for maintaining the land within the easement the same way you maintain your property.
+Except as otherwise set out in an Option Deed, or the terms of an easement, landholders are responsible for maintaining the land within the easement the same way you maintain the rest of your property.

 What else should I be aware of?